Joshua Brillante

-Joshua Brillante (/it/; born 25 March 1993) is an Australian professional soccer player who plays as a defensive midfielder for A-League club Western Sydney Wanderers.
+Joshua Brillante (/it/; born 25 March 1993) is an Australian professional soccer player who plays as a defensive midfielder for NSW League One club Bankstown City.
 Brillante holds dual citizenship due to his Italian heritage.

 Club career

 Gold Coast United

 Brillante made his A-League debut for Gold Coast on 3 December in a 1–0 loss to the North Queensland Fury.

 Newcastle Jets

 On 12 May 2012 it was announced he had signed for A-League club the Newcastle Jets.

 ACF Fiorentina

 On 15 July 2014, it was announced that Brillante decided to join Italian Serie A club Fiorentina.
 He made his debut for La Viola against Roma in their 2014–15 Serie A opener at the Stadio Olimpico.
 He was subbed after 35 minutes.
+His later start was against Peru side Universitario where he scored the one and only goal in the match.

 Loan to Empoli

 Joshua Brillante went on loan to Empoli whom are also in the Serie A during the January 2015 mid season transfer period.